 UAS ecosystem development in New York, Massachusetts and Michigan

-This UTM infrastructure is being developed at the highly-integrated New York UAS Test Site in Rome, NY, allowing it to become one of the first areas in the nation for large-scale UTM BVLOS operations.
-Not currently approved by the FAA, high volume BVLOS drone use is essential for the commercial UAS industry to realize the full economic benefit for applications that include: product delivery, precision agriculture, railway and power line inspection, forestry, wildlife management and more.
+This UTM infrastructure is being developed at the highly-integrated New York UAS Test Site in Rome, NY, allowing it to become one of the first areas in the nation for large-scale UTM beyond visual line of sight (BVLOS) operations.
+High volume BVLOS drone use is essential for the commercial UAS industry to realize the full economic benefit for applications that include: product delivery, precision agriculture, railway and power line inspection, forestry, wildlife management and more.